In 1967 Judi Dyelle

 handbuilt, wheel thrown or a combination of the two processes, the

-form is the underlying factor.
+using the delicate translucency of porcelain.
 The finishing process of glaze, slip

 or firing is an embellishment to it.
-She has continually studied
+The play of light comes from the carving or

-and researched various ancient cultures and it is from these
+and researches various ancient cultures and it is from these

 sources that she draws her inspiration.
 It is her hope that the